 NY Higher Education Large Scale Renewable Energy (LSRE) Project

-Over 20 State University of New York (SUNY) and private NYS higher education institutions have joined together to form a consortium for developing and purchasing new, large scale renewable energy projects in New York State.
+Over 20 State University of New York (SUNY) and private NYS higher education institutions have joined together to form a consortium for developing and purchasing new, large scale renewable energy projects.
 The newly launched NY Higher Education LSRE Project seeks to lower financial barriers to renewable energy procurement through combined purchases.
-The consortium plans to consider large-scale solar photovoltaic, wind, hydroelectric and/or energy storage projects for development in New York State.
+The consortium plans to consider large-scale solar photovoltaic, wind, hydroelectric and/or energy storage projects for new development.

 Completed Cornell solar projects include: